plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 Concrete discovery finds an element and calls `addEditor()` or `addPresentation()`.
 It supplies either an Element Identifier or an already-known `IFieldValueHost`.
 The collector resolves any required field alignment and stores the result in the appropriate collection.

 The collector does not install elements.
-Its consumer processes the collected records after discovery completes.
+Its element processes the collected records after discovery completes.

 Its per-installation workflow is: